sgrove/tehila/README.md

     sudo chicken-install glut
     git clone git://github.com/sgrove/tehila.git

 That's it!
 Tehila is setup with all its dependencies.

-Now edit launcher.scheme to pick an example to run, then
+For general usage, pass your logic file to Tehila by:

+    csi launcher.scm <some-logic-file.scm>

+If you omit any file, then the launcher will give you a menu to launch any file in the examples/ directory

     csi launcher.scm

-And you should see your chosen example appear.
-For all the examples available, check out the examples directory, or "csi launcher.scm"
+Choose one and you should the example appear.

 Tutorials
 ---------